explodingcamera/yags/README.md

 $ git commit -m "chore: bump version to v0.1.0"
 ```

-The final step then is merging this to your `master` branch and tagging the version
+The final step then is merging this to your `master` branch and tagging the version:

 ```bash
 $ git checkout master